nettstudio/text.openfx.no/README.md

 ---
+title: "OpenFX Text Generator"
 layout: default
 permalink: index.html
+show_downloads: true
 ---

 # OpenFX Text Generator

-Advanced text generator for motion graphics and VFX software using the [OpenFX](http://openeffects.org/) standard.
+TextOFX is an advanced text generator for motion graphics and VFX software using the [OpenFX](http://openeffects.org/) standard.

 **Under development, will be available by the end of July or start of August 2022.**